Questions? Call Our Office!

 Doctor Shawn Harris became inspired to become an acupuncturist more than a decade ago after leaving the U.S. Navy due to medical reasons.
 After working with some pretty harsh chemicals in the Navy, he developed some respiratory issues and sought help from a Chinese doctor shortly after leaving the service in 2007.
 Along with taking Chinese Herbal medicine, Dr. Harris underwent several months of acupuncture.
 During the course of his care, Dr. Harris noticed that his asthma symptoms had decreased significantly, to the extent that he didn’t have to use his inhaler nearly as much.

 After experiencing the holistic benefits of acupuncture, Dr. Harris was motivated to begin a quest to help others, especially people suffering from chronic pain and other debilitating medical conditions.
-He later went to work as the lead acupuncturist for the Beckley Medical Center in Virginia in 2019.
+He later went to work as the lead acupuncturist for the Beckley VA Medical Center in West Virginia in 2019.
 It was there that he treated more than 500 veterans with complex chronic pain, anxiety, PTSD, and many other serious medical conditions.
 Dr. Harris is contracted with the US department of Veteran Affairs, and continues to work extensively with veterans, as well as civilians, who need acupuncture to bring relief from their acute and chronic health conditions

 When Dr. Harris is not with patients, you will find him taking deep breaths while enjoying nature and hiking along the beautiful mountains of southern Oregon.